 +++

-What’s been the most surprising thing to you so far this season?
+Who do you think is ready to rise up in the final season of the week and surprise us all?
 Leave a comment here, or hit me up on the Facebook page or on Twitter.

 If you like what you see here, consider a page sponsorship